cabloy/zova/zova-docs/guide/essentials/ioc/store-bean.md

 }
 ```

-- Import the type of class `StoreUserInfo` from the module of `zova-module-a-demo`
+- Import the type of class `StoreUserInfo` from the module of `zova-module-demo-basic`
 - The system will automatically look up or create an instance in the app bean container, and then inject it into `testD`